InstantBuddha/dockerized-react-laravel-markdown-blog-engine/README.md

 ## TODO:
 - Automated Validation: Integrate a linter or CI/CD pipeline that checks for valid front matter before files are processed.

-- In frontend add case if BlogPostRegistryController.php sends 404 error

-- Make code more resource efficient!